AshwAthi8/Python/Getting_started.md

 It will split the string into substrings when it encounters the character in quotations.
 If nothing is specifed in the quotes, then it will dispaly error.

 Example 1

-If we want to separate string into subtrings, when there is a space:
+If we want to separate the string into subtrings, when there is a space:

 ```sh
 >>>a.split(" ")
 ```
-It will give us a list with the substrings which are separated by the specified in quotations (here split(" ") i.e. space).
+It will give us a list with the substrings which are separated by what is specified in quotations (here split(" ") i.e. space).
 #### Output
 ```sh
 ['I', 'can', 'crack', 'your', 'password']